-- Adopting and adapting authentic texts for RaC: - Use of multimodal texts to allow the students sense the meanings of the text from different channels - Integration of texts so that the texts themselves scaffold each other - Building explicit links between grammar and vocabulary patterns and the meaning functions they serve in various common RaC genres, i.e. genre-based pedagogy
+Adopting and adapting authentic texts for RaC:

+- Use multimodal texts to allow the students sense the meanings of the text from different channels; - Integrate texts so that the texts themselves scaffold each other; and - Build links between grammar and vocabulary patterns and the meaning functions they serve in various common RaC genres, i.e. text grammar in genre-based pedagogy.